fenomas/voxel-physics-engine/README.md

 An abstracted physics engine for voxel game engines.

 This implements reasonably realistic physics for voxel games.
-It was made to work with voxel.js, but it only takes references to an abstracted `getBlock(x,y,z)` function and plain vectors, so it can be used with other engines.
+It was made to work with [noa](https://github.com/andyhall/noa) or `voxel.js`, but it just takes references to an abstracted `getBlock(x,y,z)` function and plain vectors, so it can be used with other engines.